Bud Paxson

 Lowell White "Bud" Paxson (April 17, 1935 – January 9, 2015) was an American media executive.
 In 1982, Paxson and his business partner, Roy Speer, co-founded the Home Shopping Club (now called the Home Shopping Network).
-He later established Pax TV in 1998, a television network focusing on family-friendly content.
+He established Pax TV in 1998, a television network focusing on family-friendly content.

 Life and career

-A native of Rochester, New York, Paxson began his career as an owner of WACK radio, a little 500-watt radio station in the village of Newark, New York.
+Lowell White Paxson was born on April 17, 1935 in Rochester, New York.
+Paxson began his career as an owner of WACK radio, a little 500-watt radio station in the village of Newark, New York.
 His next attempt at media ownership was radio station WXYJ (AM 1340) and TV station WNYP (channel 26) in Jamestown, New York.
 Paxson, who bought the stations in 1966, attempted to affiliate WNYP with the CTV Television Network out of Canada (a first for an American television station); by 1969, the TV station had failed.
 Paxson later emerged as the owner of a small AM radio station, WWQT (1470 AM), in Clearwater, Florida.
 There, in 1977, an advertiser had plenty of product to sell—avocado-green-colored can openers—but ran out of funds to purchase airtime.
 Paxson instructed talk-show host Bob Circosta, who had a talk show from noon until 3:00 p.m., to sell the can openers live over the airwaves, and both men were stunned at the audience response.
 All 118 can openers were purchased within the hour on August 28, 1977.
 This started the Suncoast International Bargainers Club.